Ben Wallace (basketball): Final season in Detroit (2005–2006)

 Despite the disappointing Finals' loss, the Pistons returned with a vengeance in the 2005–06 season, with Wallace winning another consecutive Defensive Player of the Year Award, a fifth straight selection to the All-Defensive First Team and another selection to the All-NBA Third Team.
 He was named an All-Star for the fourth straight season, and led the league in total offensive rebounds with 301.
 Detroit was dominant throughout the season, winning 64 games and earning the top seed in the conference.
-The playoffs featured a dominating win over Milwaukee in the first round followed by a grueling 7 game series win against the young Cleveland Cavaliers led by All-Star forward LeBron James.
+The playoffs featured a dominating win over Milwaukee in the first round followed by a grueling seven-game series win against the young Cleveland Cavaliers led by All-Star forward LeBron James.
 This set up a conference finals rematch with Miami, who had retooled their roster in the off-season.
 The Pistons struggled throughout the series with the impressive play of Dwyane Wade, who dominated offensively on the way to a 4–2 victory.
 Miami would go on to win that year's NBA title.
 Wallace's production fell significantly as compared to previous seasons in the playoffs, as he only averaged 4.7 points per game, 10.5 rebounds and just 1.2 blocks.

-In the off-season, he would test free agency and eventually signed with the younger Chicago Bulls, thereby ending an era of Detroit Pistons basketball which had relied on him as a defensive and rebounding anchor.
-In each of the five years that the Pistons made the playoffs with Wallace, Detroit allowed the fewest points per game out of all 16 playoff teams.
-The same year, Wallace had an altercation with Flip Saunders during Game 6 of the Eastern Conference Finals that drew him even further away from re-signing with the team, as Saunders made the controversial decision to bench him in the entire fourth quarter in that game.
+In each of the five straight seasons that the Pistons made the playoffs with Wallace, Detroit allowed the fewest points per game out of all 16 playoff teams.
 Without Wallace, the Pistons fell to third in points per game allowed in the 2007 and 2008 playoffs.
+At the conclusion of the 2005-06 season, Wallace became a free agent.
+He initially stated he was committed to returning to Detroit, but was disappointed with GM Joe Dumars final offer contract of four years, $48 million and decided to test free agency.